nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 ### Uuid: Container ID

 You can have several instances of the same image.
 These instances are identified by their uuid.
-For example, if you build an image then change the **command** configuration and build again you can see both instances on your host machine when you run:
+For example, if you build an image then change the **command** configuration and build again you can see both instances on your host computer when you run:

 ```
 docker images